ScalaConsultants/igobrilhante-github-challenge/README.md

 ## Solution

 The project is organized following the clean architecture proposed by Robert C. Martin.
-However, I have not considered for this project the use of UseCases, since the project was simple with no business rules to make sense adding another layer of abstraction
+However, I have not considered for this project the use of UseCases, since the project is simple with no business rules to make sense adding another layer of abstraction.

+The SBT plugins in turn:

+- sbt scoverage
+- sbt dotenv
+- sbt native packager

+To exploit Akka and ZIO possibilities, the solution has been developed using the two stacks.
+The overall organization of the project is the following.

+- `adapters`.
+Responsible for implementing adapters, such as json serialization using Circle;
+- `core`.
+Responsible for defining the services, entities and core parts of the project;
+- `akka-project`.
+Implementation using Akka toolkit;
+- `zio-project`.
+Implementation using ZIO and http4s.

+### Akka Project

-The Scala libraries used to solve the challenge:
+The Scala libraries used to in **Akka Project****:

 - Cats
 - Akka Http